samanthajoel/WesternGradScraper/README.md

 ## **Expected Output**
 The script outputs messages to the terminal, such as:
 ```
-Processing applicant: Smith
 Logged in successfully!
-First result selected.
+Successfully started processing for: Smith
 Renamed file to: Smith.pdf
-Processing applicant: Johnson
+Successfully started processing for: Johnson
 ...
 All applicants processed.
 ```

-The downloaded PDFs are renamed and saved to the working directory.
+The downloaded PDFs are renamed and saved to the Applicants folder.

 ---